Olivia Culpo Gets Flirty In A Red Bikini

-Olivia Culpo shared a brand new bikini pic today, and her fans are sending her tons of love.
+Olivia Culpo shared a new bikini pic today and, in return, fans are sending her tons of love.

 The photo was taken as the sun was setting at the beach.
-Olivia smiled with her lips closed, and played with her long necklaces.
+Olivia smiled with her lips closed as she played with her long necklaces.
 She wore a simple, red string bikini.

-She also slicked her hair back into a low bun, as a flowy, white shirt fell down her arms.
-Beside the model, you could see a straw summer hat with dark ribbon.
+She slicked her hair back into a low bun as a flowy, white shirt fell down her arms.
+Beside the model, a straw summer hat with dark ribbon served as a prop.

-It looked like Culpo was mere feet from the edge of the beach.
+It looked like Culpo was mere feet from the water’s edge.
 Large rock formations and green lawn were also visible behind her.

-Fans left plenty of adoring comments for the model.
+Fans delivered plenty of adoring comments for the model.

 “You’re so gorgeous, you’re not even human,” said a fan.